ASL Program Lecturers

 Courses taught: ASL I, ASL II, ASL III, ASL IV and Deaf History

 Alex Lynch is the most recent addition to the ASL Program at UVM.
 Although he is a newcomer, he is no stranger to teaching, after all he has taught ASL at the University of Arizona.
 Preceding his teaching career, he has worked for several non-profit organizations in Boston and for the Air Force in Phoenix.
 He received his Bachelor of Science degree in Psychology with high distinction from Northeastern University and a MBA from Eller College of Management at the University of Arizona.
 Additionally, he has studied abroad at Vienna University of Economics and Business in Austria.
-After becoming a resident in the Green Mountain State in summer of 2010, Alex is currently learning how to live like a Vermonter.

 Shannon M. Fitzgerald, M.A.